Damhan91/Keeping-Fish-Simple/README.md

 - I can confirm that my website is repsonsive and works on multiple devices, which has been tested using the Devtools.

 ### Bugs
   - When looking at the website on an Ipad, the Images for the Cryptocoryne and Echinodorus Red overlap their flexbox container.
-This only happend on the Ipad format.
+This only happens on the Ipad format.

 ### Validator Testing